Mailclark/bot2hook/README.md

 ### PHP Config file

-Go into the `sample/config/` directory.
+Go to the `sample/config/` folder.
 Copy the `sample_webhook.php` file into a new `testing_webhook.php`.

 Edit the new `testing_webhook.php` file.

 Uncomment the `logger` part.

-### Define slack team for logger
+### Define the Slack team for logger

 Go to https://api.slack.com/web.
-At the bottom of the page, create a personnal token associate to your team.
+At the bottom of the page, create a personal token associated to your team.

-Copy this token and paste it in the subkey `token` of the `logger->slack` array of the new `testing_webhook.php` file.
+Copy and paste this token to the subkey `token` of the `logger->slack` array of the new `testing_webhook.php` file.

-In the subkey `channel`, indicate in which channel you ant to receive logs (ex `#debug`).
-This channel must exist.
+In the subkey `channel`, indicate the channel where to receive logs (e.g. `#debug`).
+It has to be an existing channel.

-### Starts docker containers
+### Start Docker containers

 ```
 docker-compose -f docker/docker-compose.yml -f sample/docker-compose.webhook.yml up -d
 ```

-Normally, you should receive 3 messages in your log channel :
+You should receive 3 messages in the log channel:

 > Boot2Hook server starting<br />
 > Boot2Hook consumer starting<br />
 > phpws listening on tcp://0.0.0.0:12345

-Checkout [Docker-compose CLI documentation](https://docs.docker.com/compose/reference/overview/) for more commands.
+Check out [Docker-compose CLI documentation](https://docs.docker.com/compose/reference/overview/) for more commands.

-### Create a testing bot for your slack team
+### Create a test bot for your Slack team

-Go to the bot configuration page in Slack App Directory: https://my.slack.com/apps/manage/A0F7YS25R-bots
+Go to ‘Configure Bots’ page in Slack App Directory: https://my.slack.com/apps/manage/A0F7YS25R-bots

-Install a bot or configure a new one for your team:
+Install a bot, or configure a new one for your team:

-* First choose his name.
+* Choose his name.
 * Save the integration.
-* Call this page after change de `XXX`  by the new bot API Token you've just create: http://bot2hook.local/add_bot.php?bot=XXX
+* Go to http://bot2hook.local/add_bot.php?bot=XXX replacing `XXX` with the new bot API token you’ve just created.

-Normally, you should receive a wave of new messages in your log channel, and at least have a message begining by
+You should receive a wave of new messages in the log channel including, at least, a message beginning with:

 > Sample webhook event received:

-Following by the json of the rtmStart event.
+Followed by the JSON of the rtmStart event.

-Now your bot must be connected in your team.
-If you talk to it, you receive event for your messages in the log channel.
+The test bot’s status in your Slack team must be now ‘connected’.
+Talk to him, you’ll receive events for your messages in the log channel.

 ## Production

 Bot2Hook is used in production to power [MailClark](https://mailclark.ai).

-We suggest you to make a directory like `sample/`
+We suggest you create a folder e.g. `sample/`.

 #### Docker-compose file

-Write your own docker-compose file, helping you with the `sample/docker-compose.webhook.yml`.
+Write your own Docker-compose file, using `sample/docker-compose.webhook.yml` as a basis.

 * Update the `bot2hook_rabbitmq` config, change the user and password to connect to RabbitMQ Management pages.
 You can also change the port (by default http://your.bot2hook.domain:8085)
 * Update `volumes`, replace `sample/` by the path to your files.
 Remove the third volume pointing to sample/public, only use for testing usage.